openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 ## Configure cert-manager

 In additional to the controller installed in the previous step, we must also configure an "Issuer" before `cert-manager` can create certificates for our services.
 For convenience we will create an Issuer for both Let's Encrypt's production API and their staging API.
-The staging API has much kinder rate limits and is useful for testing.
+The staging API has much higher rate limits.
+We will use it to issue a test certificate before switching over to a production certificate if everything works as expected.

 Replace `<your-email-here>` with the contact email that will be shown with the SSL certificate.